Log contains the error message “fork: Cannot allocate memory”.

 /etc/sysctl.confconfiguration file to

-65535to increase the number of threads.
+65535to increase the number of processes.
 The result should be as follows: